 - Sprinkle topping on top of the apples and spread until they form an even layer.

 - Preheat air fryer to 350°F for 30 minutes.
-Place baking pan into the basket when hot and continue cooking for about 30 minutes or until the top is golden.
-(Rotate the pan half way through baking, so the top gets an even color).
+Place baking pan into the basket when hot and continue cooking for 25 to 30 minutes or until the top is golden.
+Tip: Rotate the pan halfway through air frying, so the top gets an even color.

-- Gently remove pan from air fryer and place on a wire rack.
-Ladle apple crisp into bowls and top with a big scoop of vanilla ice cream and enjoy!
+- Gently remove pan and place on a wire rack.
+Ladle warm apple crisp into bowls and top with vanilla ice cream, and enjoy!

 Notes